zchee/golang-wiki/CodeReviewComments.md

 func (f *Foo) Location() (lat, long float64, err error)
 ```

 Naked returns are okay if the function is a handful of lines.
-Once it's a medium-sized function, be explicit with your return values.
-Corollary: it's not worth it to name result parameters just because it enables you to use naked returns.
+Once it's a medium
+sized function, be explicit with your return values.
+Corollary: it's not worth it
+to name result parameters just because it enables you to use naked returns.
 Clarity of docs is always more important than saving a line or two in your function.

-Finally, in some cases you need to name a result parameter in order to change it in a deferred closure.
-That is always okay.
+Finally, in some cases you need to name a result parameter in order to change
+it in a deferred closure.
+That is always OK.

 ## Naked Returns